Policy framework

 Names of actions: Brief description: |

-We see a positive improvement from last two years |
+We have seen a positive improvement over the last two years |

 Measures |